About Dual Enrollment

 For some courses

-Community colleges and tribal colleges are not part of One-Two-Free at this time, but most offer free or reduced tuition programs for students.
+Tribal colleges are not part of One-Two-Free at this time, but most offer free or reduced tuition programs for students.
 Contact a campus dual enrollment coordinator for more information.

 Dual Enrollment Eligibility